alfaloo/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `delete 5` command to delete the 5th person in the MediCLI.
-The `delete` command calls `Model#commitMediCLI()`, causing the modified state of the MediCLI after the `delete 5` command executes to be saved in the `mediCLIStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `delete` command calls `Model#commitMediCLI()`, causing the modified state of the MediCLI after the `delete 5` command executes to be saved in the `MediCLIStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `addpatient i/S1234567A n/John Doe d/2003-01-30 p/98765432` to add a new person.
-The `add` command also calls `Model#commitMediCLI()`, causing another modified MediCLI state to be saved into the `mediCLIStateList`.
+The `add` command also calls `Model#commitMediCLI()`, causing another modified MediCLI state to be saved into the `MediCLIStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitMediCLI()`, so the MediCLI state will not be saved into the `mediCLIStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitMediCLI()`, so the MediCLI state will not be saved into the `MediCLIStateList`.

 </div>